Native-Art-in-Canada has affiliate relationships with some businesses and may receive a commission if readers choose to make a purchase.

-The thing to know about Ojibwa culture...or any culture...is that it wouldn't exist unless the knowledge of its distinctive social characteristics had been passed down from one generation to the next.
+The thing to know about Ojibwa culture...or any culture...is that it can't exist unless the knowledge of its distinctive social characteristics have been passed down from one generation to the next.

 A culture is an organic thing.
-Whether or not it lives or dies depends on what mummy and daddy, grandma and grandpa, auntie and uncle, neighbour and teacher, friend or foe tell the next generation about how the world works and what behaviors are expected of productive adults.
+Whether or not a particular culture lives or dies, depends on what mummy and daddy, grandma and grandpa, auntie and uncle, neighbour and teacher, friend or foe tell the next generation about how the world works and what behaviors are expected of productive adults.

-Think of culture as a template ...an outline...that's in place before a child is born.
-It defines consciousness and learned behaviors.
+Think of culture as a social outline that's in place before a child is born.

-Now, at the beginning of the twenty first century, much of traditional Ojibwa culture has disappeared because the established methods of teaching children have vanished.
+Now, at the beginning of the twenty first century, much of traditional Ojibwa culture has disappeared.
+The traditional methods of teaching children have vanished.
 Parents, grandparents, clans and spiritual guides are no longer the sole contributors to an Ojibwa child's value and belief system.